Last Updated: 11th November, 2023

 This slow deflating of the malevolent energy of the Corbyn years is a welcome relief from what was a very difficult period.
 It is also having a substantial impact on the crowdfunders.
 All of the active fundraising appeals, for Paddy French, Mike Sivier, Jewish Voice for Labour, Left Fighting Fund, and Mark Howell have missed their fundraising targets by substantial margins.
 The most recent fundraiser, for JVL’s libel defence against John Ware, has only obtained pledges from 1,000 people, which is a steep fall from the heady days of 2021 when 4,000 people pitched in for their lawsuit against the Labour Party.
 It is worthy of note, I think, that in the last four years, the only Corbyn-aligned lawsuit that has achieved anything describing a win is Chris Williamson’s unspecified pre-action settlement with the EHRC.
 Any time the Corbynistas have seen the inside of a courtroom, they have lost, and in several cases, lost spectacularly.

 It is also remarkable, but not surprising, that several of these cases are still at pre-trial stage years after they were first filed.
 The ongoing impact of the cuts to public justice are creating severe delays for lack of courtrooms and judge availability.
 Richard Millet’s libel suit against Jeremy Corbyn was ordered to trial in April 2021 and is still awaiting a court date nearly a year later.
 For the smaller litigants at much higher personal and financial risk, this must be an intolerable stress to manage.
-I have no respect for Laura Murray but she has been defending a lawsuit against Rachel Riley since May 2019 and is still awaiting a costs hearing.
+Laura Murray has been defending a lawsuit against Rachel Riley since May 2019 and is still awaiting a costs hearing.
 As the saying goes, “justice must not only be done, it must be seen to be done”, and I’m not seeing how much justice can be happening at this kind of pace.

 A note on the EHRC report